Choosing me as your counsellor

 Before I became a therapist I worked as an IT training consultant for businesses.
 My favourite part of the job was making connections with people.
 I helped them to achieve their goals and reach their potential, which I have carried through into my work as a counsellor.

-In the early stages of my counselling career I built up experience as a volunteer in various charities.
-I have worked for various charities such as Cruse, Listening Post and the Miscarriage Association.
+In the early stages of my counselling career I built up experience as a volunteer in the charitable sector.
+I have worked for various organisations such as Cruse, Listening Post and the Miscarriage Association.
 Listening Post is a small local charity offering long term low cost counselling.
 I spent several years working there as a counsellor, assessor and office manager.
 In 2013 I moved into private practice, which I have been doing ever since.

 In 2016 I joined the counselling department at Gloucestershire College as a Lecturer.
 I currently work there teaching and supervising students on the counselling diploma and foundation degree.

 I first became interested in counselling after an experience of loss.
 I found it hard to open up to friends and family even though they were supportive, and so I gave therapy a try.

 Through my experiences as a client I have had a chance to process grief, heal old wounds and transform negative patterns that were holding me back.
 This has made me passionate about offering therapeutic relationships to others.
 For me there is nothing more healing than being heard by someone who understands and cares.

 Foundation Degree in Therapeutic Counselling, University of Gloucestershire